-Midlife is a breakdown breakthrough.
+Midlife is a threshold.

 From confusion to clarity.